Medical Malpractice Attorney in Santa Clarita

 Mental Nerve Damage Symptoms

-Damage to your lingual nerve can occur as a result of negligence during a dental procedure when the nerve in your tongue is damaged, resulting in loss of feeling or taste.
-To pursue a lawsuit, you'll need to prove the injury resulted from the operation and that the effects are long-term or permanent.
+Damage to your lingual nerve can occur as a result of negligence during a dental procedure, when the nerve in your tongue is damaged, resulting in loss of feeling or taste.
+To pursue a lawsuit, you will need to prove the injury resulted from the operation and that the effects are long-term or permanent.

 Can Dental Nerve Damage Heal?